 ENDURANCE ATHLETES (5K, MARATHON, ENDURANCE CYCLING)

-Endurance athletes predominantly focus on fuelling their workouts with different forms of carbohydrate but in regards to body recovery, they have to take into account a few factors.
+Endurance athletes predominantly focus on fuelling cardio workouts with different forms of carbohydrate but in regards to body recovery, they have to take into account a few factors.
 Firstly muscle wastage is higher in these types of events due to the volume of energy expenditure and cortisol release which burns through muscle easily, so to preserve muscle mass amino acids are a must to stop muscle wastage.
 One of the issues for protein in this is that due to lack of blood being delivered to the stomach during the workout digestion can be a severe issue for this category of athletes and provide problems like bloating and stomach cramps.
 EAA is definitely the best option.

 Winner: EAA